jeremija/snake/README.md

 Snake
 =====

-Classic snake game written in javascript using `knockout.js` and `require.js`.
+Classic snake game written in javascript using [knockout.js](http://knockoutjs.com) and [require.js](http://requirejs.org).
 Tested on Chrome 32.

 Click [here for a preview](http://steinerize.com/snake).

 Cloning and setting up
 ----------------------

 Prerequisites: [bower](http://bower.io/) and a HTTP server of your choice.
-In this example `http-server` available via [npm](https://www.npmjs.org/) will be used.
+In this example [http-server](https://www.npmjs.org/package/http-server) available via [npm](https://www.npmjs.org/) will be used.

 ```bash
 # clone the repository